What Is The Difference Between An SSRI And An SNRI?

 Because medications are often offered temporarily, therapy can be used alongside treatment for more long-term care.
 A therapist can help you develop coping mechanisms unique to your condition and talk about how your symptoms impact your life.
 They may also offer worksheets, external resources, and activities to practice.

 If you are facing any challenges that keep you from seeking therapeutic support in your area, you might also consider online counseling through a platform like BetterHelp, which may be more convenient.
-Online platforms allow you to be matched with a practitioner that meets your needs.
+Online platforms allow you to be matched with a practitioner based on your preferences.
 Although they do not offer medication management or prescription, you can learn various therapeutic modalities and techniques with your therapist from home.
 In addition, you can pick between phone, video, or chat sessions.

 One study found that online therapy's Working Alliance Index score was higher than in-person therapy in several areas.
 The composite score for online therapy was 215.07, compared to 205.5 for face-to-face therapy.
 Study participants primarily sought therapy for depression, anxiety, and relationship challenges.
 They cited written communication, cost, and flexibility as factors contributing to their overall positive experience with online therapy compared to in-person options.